alexandergrib/ms4-store/readme_media/docs/testing.md

 - Test that country is required
 - Test that town_or_city is required
 - Test that street_address1 is required
-- Test that the form fields are correct in the meta class
+- Test that the form fields are correct in the Meta class

 #### Checkout Models